grusin/csharphomematic/README.md

 - HmIP-PSM (wall switch with 1 socket)

 Not Supported Switch Actuators
-- HmIP-PCBS (PCB board with up to 5-12V relay)
+- HmIP-PCBS (PCB board with 5-12V relay)

 Not Supported Security:
 - HmIP-SWDO (window open detector, currently works only in heating virtual device group)

 In theory all devices can be supported, I just need to know the XMLAPI outputs to run them via the code generator.
-If you happen to be in need of getting more devives, please let me know, and I can sort it out.
+If you happen to be in need of getting more devives, please let me know, and I can sort it out or show you how to do it.
+Generator is of course included in the git.

 What is working:
 - I can download XMLs for device, room, function and state lists and parse them into XMLAPI.CGI objects